NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

 1. After merging the first PR containing vendor B strategy, we should use a release toggle to ensure all real traffic goes to `vendorAStrategy` and no real user is affected.

-2. When testers want to test the feature integrated with vendor B’s API, we should set up a permissions toggle to make a specific user will trigger the `vendorAStrategy`.
+2. When testers want to test the feature integrated with vendor B’s API, we should set up a permissions toggle to make a specific user will trigger the `vendorBStrategy`.

 3. For the regression or automatic test, we should add a permissions toggle to let a second user which will always trigger the vendor A strategy.
 That can make sure the vendor A strategy is working fine.